Twisted strong Macdonald theorems and adjoint orbits: Twisted arc and jet schemes and the twisted arc group

-From Lemmas \ref{L:etalepullback} and \ref{L:surjective} we can deduce the following proposition: \begin{prop} If $E \arr M$ is an etale-locally trivial principal $G$-bundle then $J_m E \arr J_m M$ is an etale-locally trivial principal $J_m G$-bundle. \end{prop} \begin{proof} For $E \arr M$ to be etale-locally trivial means that there is a surjective etale morphism $U \arr M$ such that the pullback of $E$ over $U$ is isomorphic to the trivial $G$-bundle $U \times G$.
-Now $J_m$ preserves etale maps (by Lemma \ref{L:etalepullback} and the fact that etale maps are preserved under base change) and thus $J_m U \arr J_m G$ is etale and surjective.
+From Lemmas \ref{L:etalepullback} and \ref{L:surjective} we get the following proposition: \begin{prop} Let $0 \leq m < +\infty$.
+If $E \arr M$ is an etale-locally trivial principal $G$-bundle then $J_m E \arr J_m M$ is an etale-locally trivial principal $J_m G$-bundle. \end{prop} \begin{proof} For $E \arr M$ to be etale-locally trivial means that there is a surjective etale morphism $U \arr M$ such that the pullback of $E$ over $U$ is isomorphic to the trivial $G$-bundle $U \times G$.
+Now $J_m$ preserves etale maps (by Lemma \ref{L:etalepullback} and the fact that etale maps are preserved under base change) and thus $J_m U \arr J_m M$ is etale and surjective.
 The proof is finished by observing that $J_m$ preserves pullbacks (which follows from the definition of the pullback via the functor of points). \end{proof}

-Proposition \ref{P:principalbundle} on jet spaces has the following corollary for arc spaces. \begin{cor} Suppose $X$ has a free $G$-action such that an etale-locally trivial quotient $X \arr X / G$ exists.
-Then $(X/G)[[z]]$ is isomorphic to $X[[z]] / G[[z]]$, where this last quotient is the pro-variety quotient, ie. the inverse limit of the quotients $J_m X / J_m G$. \end{cor} If $X \arr X / G$ is etale-locally trivial then it is also surjective, so by Corollary \ref{C:proquotient} and Lemma \ref{L:surjective} the map $X[[z]] \arr X[[z]] / G[[z]]$ is surjective.
+Proposition \ref{P:principalbundle} on jet schemes has the following corollary: \begin{cor} Suppose $X$ has a free $G$-action such that an etale-locally trivial quotient $X \arr X / G$ exists.
+Then $J_m (X/G)$ is isomorphic to $J_m X / J_m G$, $0 \leq m < +\infty$, and $J_{\infty} (X/G)$ is isomorphic to $J_{\infty} X / J_{\infty} G$, where this last quotient is the pro-group quotient, ie. the inverse limit of the quotients $J_m X / J_m G$, $0 \leq m < +\infty$. \end{cor} If $X \arr X / G$ is etale-locally trivial then it is also surjective, so by Corollary \ref{C:proquotient} and Lemma \ref{L:surjective} the map $J_\infty X \arr J_\infty X / J_\infty G$ is surjective.
 If $X$ is affine with a free $G$-action and $G$ is reductive then $X / G = X// G$, the GIT quotient, and $X \arr X / G$ is etale-locally trivial by Luna's slice theorem \cite{Lu73} (the theorem applies because all orbits under a free action are closed, see the discussion on page 53 of \cite{Bo91}).
 All the quotients we study will be of this type.